Getty Images

 Qlik has made data integration platform Talend Cloud generally available in an effort to enable customers to inform AI and analytics applications with trusted data.

-The platform is a combination of capabilities from Talend, a data integration vendor that Qlik acquired in 2023, with Qlik's pre-existing data integration capabilities to form a full-featured suite for ensuring high quality data to inform advanced models, applications and data products.
+The platform is a combination of capabilities from Talend, a data integration vendor that Qlik acquired in 2023, with Qlik's pre-existing data integration capabilities to form a full-featured suite for ensuring high-quality data to inform advanced models, applications and data products.

-Because organizations need to ensure data quality to engender trust in the data that informs AI and analytics assets, tools such Talend Cloud that emphasize trusted data are significant, according to Mike Leone, an analyst at TechTarget's Enterprise Strategy Group.
+Because organizations need to ensure data quality to engender trust in the data that informs AI and analytics assets, tools such as Talend Cloud that emphasize trusted data are significant, according to Mike Leone, an analyst at TechTarget's Enterprise Strategy Group.

 "Having trusted data is critical to the overall effectiveness and reliability of AI," he said.
 "Data needs to be of high quality and truly representative of a particular scenario without errors, gaps or biases.
 It also must be properly governed to maintain compliance and help organizations overcome data privacy and security concerns."